alexrvandam/Descriptron/README.md

 color_output = /vandam/insect_images/coleoptera/pred_output/color_output # output from color analyses
 ```

 You will need to pay attention to this file carefully if the scripts do not work for you the most likely source of the erro ris not having the file system set up correctly in the config file for the input and output files you need to be read correctly by the scripts, you will need to modify the config and possibly the config related section of the scripts to work on your file system and how your data is structured if you encounter significant number of errors.
-I am working on setting this up in future versions in a more dynamic way so the user can specify the input and output at each step via command options but for now a config file will have to do so I can make these scripts available to the community.
+I am working on setting this up for future versions in a more dynamic way so the user can specify the input and output at each step via command options but for now a config file will have to do so I can make these scripts available to the community.

 Next simply run the trainer.